VirusRushTheater/AddMusicKFF/README.md

 # VirusRushTheater's fork of AddMusicKFF

-This fork was made by VirusRushTheater in order to modify some aspects of KungFuFurby's AddMusicKFF v1.0.8:
+This fork was made by VirusRushTheater in order to modify some aspects of KungFuFurby's AddMusicKFF v1.0.9 RC:

 * Remove Visual Studio dependencies and use a CMake build based system.
 * Tidy up program dependencies, moving them to the `deploy` folder.
 * Make it multiplatform with minor modifications.
 * Including Asar repository into the building system, allowing a more straightforward usage of it as a library.
 * Merge the music hacking base directory system (in other words, the clean `deploy` folder) into the program, so it can be restored to a clean slate with a single call, relieving the user of the burden of making backup directories.
 * Compiling AddMusicKFF as a library, which would allow for more complex SMW hacking tools to integrate it easily.
+* Removing as many boilerplate dependencies as possible (Addmusic_list.txt, etc.) if generating SPC files.

 ## Cloning ##